MP Estate Planning UK

 Should you leave your pension to a discretionary trust?

-It depends on your goals.
-Putting retirement funds into a discretionary settlement can protect assets for multiple generations and give trustees flexibility over who receives payments and when.
-But there are extra tax charges, administration and potential income tax on withdrawals that can make this route costly compared with naming beneficiaries directly.
-We usually recommend reviewing family needs, likely care costs and the value of the fund before choosing this option.
+It depends on your goals and family circumstances.
+Directing pension death benefits into a discretionary trust can protect assets for multiple generations and give trustees flexibility over who receives payments, when, and how much — no beneficiary has an automatic right to anything.
+But there are extra tax charges (particularly the 45% special lump sum charge for deaths after age 75), ongoing administration including annual trust tax returns to HMRC, and potentially higher income tax rates on investment growth within the trust.
+We usually recommend reviewing family needs, likely care costs, the size of the pension fund and the alternatives before choosing this route.

 What is a bypass trust and how does it work in practice?

-A bypass or settlement trust is a vehicle set up so death benefits can be paid into it rather than directly to named recipients.
-Trustees hold and manage the funds and decide distributions.
-In practice scheme administrators often follow an expression of wish and exercise discretion to route benefits into the trust, which then protects capital for future beneficiaries under trustee rules.
+A bypass trust is a discretionary trust set up during the pension member’s lifetime so that death benefits can be paid into it rather than directly to named individuals or the estate.
+Trustees hold and manage the funds and have absolute discretion over distributions.
+In practice, scheme administrators often follow an expression of wish and exercise their discretion to route benefits into the trust.
+The trust then protects capital for future beneficiaries, with trustees deciding who benefits and when — preventing any single person from taking the lot or the funds being exposed to divorce, creditors or local authority care funding assessments.

-How does a bypass trust receive death benefits from a scheme?
+How does a bypass trust receive death benefits from a pension scheme?

-Trustees usually receive benefits when the pension provider exercises discretion to pay the trustee rather than an individual.
-An up-to-date expression of wish helps.
-Some schemes will accept a nominal payment into a trust set up during the member’s lifetime and later release the larger death benefit to that trust on death, subject to their rules and legal duties.
+Trustees typically receive death benefits when the pension provider exercises its discretion to pay the trustees rather than an individual.
+An up-to-date expression-of-wish form is essential.
+Most bypass trusts are created during the member’s lifetime with a nominal sum (often £10), and the larger death benefit is then paid into the existing trust on the member’s death — subject to the scheme’s rules and the administrators’ legal duties.

 Can I set up the trust now and keep it dormant until death?